 Cut 3" squares from each of the three colors of cardstock.

-Cut five ¼ inch strips from each of the two weaving colors.
+Cut five ¼" strips from each of the two weaving colors.
+You might also cut a few extra strips to glue around the center square as added decorations.

-Adjust the strips so they are evenly spaced and straight.
-Make the space between the horizontal strips that same as between the vertical strips.
+Adjust the strips so that they are evenly spaced and straight.
+Make the space between the horizontal strips the same as between the vertical strips.

 Enlarge